zsparal/api-documentation/source/mobile-apps/getting-started-payments.rst

             }
       }

-Step 5: Share the status of the payment with your App
+Step 5: Share the status of the payment with your app
 -----------------------------------------------------
-Since the API-key is not included in your App, you can not request the status of the payment directly from Mollie.
+Since the API-key is not included in your app, you can not request the status of the payment directly from Mollie.
-Therefor you should create a way to inform your App about the status update of the payment from your server.
+Therefor you should create a way to inform your app about the status update of the payment from your server.
 An option you have is to use a Silence Notification.
-Please see the guides for `iOS <https://developer.apple.com/documentation/usernotifications/setting_up_a_remote_notification_server/pushing_updates_to_your_app_silently>`_ and `Android <https://firebase.google.com/docs/cloud-messaging/concept-options#notifications_and_data_messages>`_ about how to integrate this in your App.
+Please see the guides for `iOS <https://developer.apple.com/documentation/usernotifications/setting_up_a_remote_notification_server/pushing_updates_to_your_app_silently>`_ and `Android <https://firebase.google.com/docs/cloud-messaging/concept-options#notifications_and_data_messages>`_ about how to integrate this in your app.